AshBT/Dato-Core/README.md

 To use your dev build export these environment variables:

-    export PYTHONPATH="<repo root>/debug/src/unity/python/"

     export GRAPHLAB_UNITY="<repo root>/debug/src/unity/server/unity_server"

  where <*repo root*> is replaced with the absolute path to the root of your repository.
+Then run pip install to pull in dependencies and set the python path.

+    # recommended -- use a virtual environment
+    virtualenv venv
+    . venv/bin/activate

+    # required -- pip install the built Python package with -e
+    pip install -e .

+The built Python package is now available for use in the current Python environment.
+As you make changes and run `make` again, the package will update in place (no need to re-create the virtualenv or pip install again).

 Running Unit Tests
 ------------------